adobe/adobe-commerce-samples/admin-ui-sdk/menu/embedded-menu/README.md

 ## Installation

-- Run npm install
+- Run `npm install` to install the dependencies
+- Run `aio auth:login` to login to your Adobe I/O account
-- Run aio app use (select the correct project and workspace)
+- Run `aio app use` (select the correct project and workspace)
-- Run aio app deploy
+- Run `aio app deploy` to deploy the application

 ## Local testing